FerretDB/FerretDB/website/blog/2023-07-19-community-matters-fireside-chat-cockroachdb.md

 <!--truncate-->

-Open-source projects are even great additions to proprietary software and a lot of the proprietary solutions take advantage of the open source communities.
+Open-source projects are even greater additions to proprietary software and a lot of the proprietary solutions take advantage of the open source communities.

 Community is what makes open-source software powerful, as well as the ease of access to its source code, so anybody can try it.
 At [FerretDB](https://www.ferretdb.io/), we are constantly improving our software based on feedback from our active community.